Written by Dr. Isabella Cruz, PhD, LCSW • Last updated: April 15, 2026

-Sometimes, it’s hard putting an experience into words.
+Sometimes, it’s hard to put an experience into words.
 Maybe you had to be there.
 Maybe it would take too long to tell the whole story.
 Or maybe it’s just simply too dark to share.
 You tell yourself to clam up, grit your teeth, and move on.
 Many veterans transitioning back to civilian life have this inner dialogue every day — even at the cost of their physical and mental health.

+That’s why social workers with military experience are so important to the field.
+They don’t just empathize.
+They understand.
 They understand the frustrations of jumping through limitless hoops just to get help.
 They understand why people build walls and become disillusioned.
-Whether veteran social workers are serving other veterans or the general public, this understanding is key to building trust and getting people the help they really need.
+Whether veteran social workers are serving other veterans or the general public, that understanding is the foundation for building real trust — and getting people the help they actually need.

 General Resources for Veteran Social Work Students